honggzb/WeatherD/README.md

 # WeatherD

-Weather forecast APP by using AngularJS, firebase
+Weather forecast APP by using AngularJS, firebase, highchartJS